sakibahammed/Just-an-Ordinary-project/README.md

     or in easy way a module is a file that contains Javascript code.
 Unlike traditional scriupt modules can import and export values (such as functions object or primitives.)

+# Garbage Collection :

+    Memory management in Javascript is performed automatically and invisibly to us.
+We create primitives, object , functions..... all that takes memory.